SumoLogic/sumologic-documentation/docs/search/query-assist.md

 * **Operator suggestions**.
 When typing the first letters of an operator, the system displays all matching operators related to those letters, helping you quickly find and select the appropriate one.
 For example, typing `co` might suggest `count`, `count_distinct`, `count_frequent`, `compare`, `compose`, or other related operators.
 * **Value suggestions**.
 When you start typing a source expression (e.g. `_sourceCategory=`), you will be provided with relevant built-in metadata field options to help autocomplete your query.

- For example, as you start typing , the system provides relevant metadata options and autocompletes your query.
+For example, as you start typing, the system provides relevant metadata options and autocompletes your query.
 Simply press the `Tab` key to accept a suggestion.

 ### Schema discovery and field suggestions